jeremy-rifkin/libassert/README.md

 ```
 ![](screenshots/c.png)

-**Library philosophy:** Provide as much helpful diagnostic info as possible.
+**Library philosophy:** Provide as much helpful diagnostic info as possible. **

 **Types of assertions:**

-- `DEBUG_ASSERT` This is the analog for &lt;cassert&gt;: checked in debug and does nothing in release
+- `DEBUG_ASSERT`: Checked in debug but but does nothing in release (analogous to the standard library's `assert`)
-- `ASSERT` Checked in debug but still evaluated and returned ([more below](#methodology)) in release
+- `ASSERT`: Checked in both debug and release
-  - Of course, if the expression's value isn't used or doesn't have any side effects it should be eliminated by the
-    optimizer
-- `ASSUME` Checks core assumptions, preconditions, and postconditions in debug and provides hints to the optimizer in
-  release
-- `VERIFY` Checks the condition in both debug and release
+- `ASSUME`: Checked in debug and serves as an optimization hint in release

 **Returning a value:**